OAGr/blog/source/_posts/2013-09-17-post-decision-arguments-and-the-shadow-zone.markdown

 The *shadow zone* is named as to imply a space that no one really understands and that everyone finds quite murkey and mysterious.
 Which is exactly what many of these post-decision arguments are.
 The fact that they weren't used to make a decision implies that they haven't been thought out but instead were chosen to *feel* satisfactory.
 Ideally these arguments would come with big **warning!** signs attached, but until the Google Glass gets that functionality we'll have to do with clever names.

-### Result 1: Expect people to lie to you, and be ok with it.
-Everyone rationalizes things.
-It seems to be our default decision process.
-If your friends and loved ones seem to be lieing about their reasons for things, it may simply mean that they are human.
-It's quite possible that they don't even realize it.

-Rather than fighting each one of the thousand-headed beast of renewable arguments, its seems best to either **let the decision be** or to bring discussion to humanity's faulty decision creation modes.

-### Result 2: It's fine to say "Because I feel like it".
-It's often the truth, and making up reasons for things could sometimes be counter-productive, especially when you're not sure those reasons exist.
-Intuitions can be incredibly good, especially in disciplines of tight feedback in areas that one has practice in.